 Eligibility: Eligibility requirements are set by the university.
 Being a current or past volunteer at RLC does not affect your eligibility.

-Applications: Do not apply directly to RLC - you must apply via the university.
+Applications: Do not apply directly to RLC - please apply to the university.

 More information: University of Sydney Social Justice Legal Clinic.

 Enquiries: Nick Manning, firstname.lastname@example.org, or University of Sydney Law School